prafulpatel16/serverless-crud-app/README.md

    If you want to run or test code locally, ensure the relevant runtime is installed.

 ---
+---

+## Documentations 📜

+This repository may contain additional documentation files in a `documentations` or `docs` folder:

+- **0.0.pre-requisite.md**
+  Explains pre-requisites for the project.
+- **0.1.IAM-roles.md**
+  Details about IAM roles and minimal privileges needed.
+- **1.API-document.md**
+  Full API specification (endpoints, payloads, response formats).
+- **2.Api-testing.md**
+  Guidelines on using Postman or cURL to test the API.
+- **3.app-functionality.md**
+  A deeper look into the frontend and how it interacts with the backend.
+- **4.frontend-doc.md**
+  Step-by-step instructions for hosting the frontend on S3.
+- **5.sam-infra-documentation.md**
+  Explains the SAM/CloudFormation infrastructure in detail.

+---

 ## Detailed Workflow 🔄